ernestbuffington/phpnuke.coders.exchange/docs/Readme.txt

 Welcome to PHP-Nuke v8.3.2!

-First of all, thanks a lot to download this software, I hope that you can enjoy it.
+First of all, thanks a lot for downloading this software, I hope that you can enjoy it.

 PHP-Nuke is free software, released under GNU GPL Licence version 2.0